Text-to-SQL Task-oriented Dialogue Ontology Construction: Experiments

 Comparing the \emph{direct update} baseline to the \emph{query and update} pipeline, the number of tables is significantly reduced.
 As seen in \Cref{tab:numtable_and_sqlerrors}, the direct update baseline yields 168 tables for MultiWOZ, while the pipeline results in only 14, much closer to the ground truth of 6 domains.
 Pipeline variants using \emph{DST} show similar table counts, which are further reduced by incorporating \emph{success}, closest to the 18 ground truth domains.
 This reduction is even more pronounced on the SGD dataset.
 The direct update baseline produces many redundant tables per domain, e.g., over 15 train-related domains.
 In contrast, the pipeline typically results in one \texttt{train\_bookings} table.

 Incorporating dialogue success into the DB update prompt significantly reduces erroneous SQL query ratios, achieving single-digit error rates on both datasets.
-This suggests that applying dialogue theory improves the model’s handling of the database and generation of SQL update queries, as most errors arise from incorrect column names, indicating poor schema handling.
+This suggests that applying concepts from modular TOD systems improves the model’s handling of the DB and SQL update queries, as most errors arise from incorrect column names, indicating poor schema handling.